r3recube/re3_challenge_IaaC_CMS_Junior/README.md

    - Explain how to test the deployed application

 3. **Create the infrastructure's template**
-   - Use Terraform (opensource) or AWS CloudFormation, to automate the creation of the infrastructure.
+   - Use Terraform or AWS CloudFormation, to automate the creation of the infrastructure.

 ### Assumptions